Krishnakumar Natarajan

-Krishnakumar Natarajan is one of the co-founders of IT company Mindtree, and was until recently the Executive Chairman of the company.
-He is currently Managing Partner at Mela Ventures, an early stage venture capital fund in India.
+Krishnakumar Natarajan (KK) is a co-founder and former CEO and Executive Chairperson of Indian IT company Mindtree.
+He is currently a Managing Partner at Mela Ventures, an early stage venture capital fund in India.
 He was appointed as the Chairman of NASSCOM for the year 2013–2014.
 He was earlier a senior executive with Wipro and is an alumnus of XLRI.

 Early life and education

 KK graduated in 1979 with a degree in Mechanical Engineering from the College of Engineering, Guindy, Chennai, India.
 In 1981, he completed his Master's in Business Administration (MBA) majoring in marketing and systems from XLRI, Jamshedpur, India.